gigicodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 11 is to add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Script 12 is to create a script that creates a directory called my_dir with permissions 751 in the working directory.
 Script 13 is to change the group owner to school for the file hello.
+Script 100 is to change the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Script 101 is to change the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+Script 102 is to the owner of the file hello to betty only if it is owned by the user guillaume.
+Script 103 is to play the StarWars IV episode in the terminal.